-\Sitting fees of up to ₹ 10,000 per meeting constitute fees paid to the Independent Directors for attending the Board, Committee and other meetings.
+&lt;sup>6Sitting fees of up to ₹ 10,000 per meeting constitute fees paid to the Non-executive Directors for attending the Board, Committee and other meetings

 3. Committee of the Board

 The Board has constituted the Nomination and Remuneration committee.